 8. Obeying the Gospel

-- Modern Denominations: The term “obeying the Gospel” is not often emphasized in many modern denominations, where the focus may be more on intellectual assent or faith alone as the means to salvation.
+- Modern Churches: The term “obeying the Gospel” is not often emphasized in many modern denominations, where the focus may be more on intellectual assent or faith alone as the means to salvation.
 In many churches today, the Gospel is viewed as an invitation to believe rather than a call to active obedience that includes specific steps like baptism and repentance.
 “Obedience” might be considered a step in Christian maturity rather than the initial requirement to enter into salvation.
-This perspective contrasts with the New Testament pattern, where obedience to the Gospel was seen as the believer’s response to the grace of God.
+This perspective contrasts with the New Testament model, where obedience to the Gospel was seen as the believer’s response to the grace of God.

 Conclusion